sandialabs/seat-qgis-plugin/docs/README.md

-# Sandia Spatial Environmental Assessment Tool QGIS Plugin
+# Sandia Spatial Environmental Assessment Toolkit QGIS Plugin

 This folder contains the documentation source code for SEAT.
 This README provides instructions on how to build, view, and contribute to the documentation.